Elon Musk's Twitter takeover being probed by SEC

-Billionaire Elon Musk is under investigation by the U.S. Securities and Exchange Commission over his $44 billion takeoverof social media giant Twitter, according to a Thursday court filing in which the agency sought to compel Musk to testify.
+Billionaire Elon Musk is under investigation by the US Securities and Exchange Commission over his US$44 billion takeoverof social media giant Twitter, according to a Thursday (Oct 5) court filing in which the agency sought to compel Musk to testify.

 The investigation concerns whether Musk broke federal securities laws in 2022 when he bought stock in Twitter, which Musk renamed X, as well as statements and SEC filings he made in relation to the deal.